 Notes about Ingredients:

 Miso paste: I use white miso paste in this recipe.
-If you have red miso, it will alter the colour of the dish (which wouldn’t matter too much!), but red miso is also saltier and stronger in taste, so I would recommend using ½ tbsp at first, and checking the miso soup once heated to see if you need to add a little more.
+If you have red miso, it will alter the colour of the dish (which wouldn’t matter too much!), but red miso is also saltier and stronger in taste, so I would recommend using ½ tablespoon at first, and checking the miso soup once heated to see if you need to add a little more.

 Peanut butter: Use a no added sugar one.
 A sweet peanut butter would be a mistake in this soup!
 Use a smooth peanut butter rather than crunchy.